My older sister was recently telling me a story about a couple that she has known for years and the events of their first year as grandparents.

-In less time that it takes for your heart to beat, you wonder if that would really be so bad, because at least you could get some sleep.
+In less time than it takes for your heart to beat, you wonder if that would really be so bad because at least you could get some sleep.

 Eventually, that baby becomes a child and that child gets older and you DO sleep again.

 We need to stop warning parents about how awful the next phase is